 Citation with stable link: Philip A. Harland, 'Chaldeans, Greeks, Egyptians, and Judeans: Aristides of Athens (second century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 14, 2023, https://philipharland.com/Blog/?p=6583.

-Authors: Aristides’ Apology as preserved in the narrative of Barlaam and Josaphat (link to Greek text of Barlaam and Josaphat; link to full English translation of both the Greek and Syriac versions)
+Authors: Aristides’ Apology as preserved in the narrative of Barlaam and Josaphat (link to Greek text of Barlaam and Josaphat; link to full translation of both the Greek and Syriac versions)

 Comments: Before the discovery of the Syriac translation in 1889, Aristides of Athens’ Apology addressed to Hadrian was known only from a passing reference in Eusebius’ Church History (4.3.3).
 Subsequently it was noticed that the same discourse in slightly different form was preserved in Greek in the story of Barlaam and Josaphat (with the main character, Nachor / Barlaam, as the speaker addressing an Indian king), but without reference to Aristides.
 The translation of the Apology below is from that Greek text.

 Aristides’ Apology is particularly notable for its incorporation of ethnographic descriptions of the customs (with respect to the gods) of various peoples, particularly Chaldeans, Greeks, Egyptians, and Judeans (Jews), with Christians placed alongside these other ethnic groups as a superior group.

 Source of the translation: D.M.
 Kay, “The Apology of Aristides the Philosopher,” in Ante-Nicene Fathers, Volume IX, Allan Menzies, ed.
 (Buffalo, NY: Christian Literature Publishing Co., 1896), public domain, extensively adapted and retranslated by Harland.